KaviHShah/Intro-to-Python/materials/06--working-with-composite-data-types.md

 id(a)
 id(b)
 ```
-As you can see if you run the above code, the two variable names point to the same object in memory.
-Therefore change in a will also change the value of b.
+As you can see if you run the above code, the two variable names 'a' and 'b' point to the same object in memory.
+As integers are immutable, if you change 'a', this will be assigned a new object in memory.
+The variable 'b' will remain the same and point to the original memory object.

+As we will see below, with mutable composite data types like lists, things can become more complex.
 :::
 :::